-ESP M2/M2R or ESP M4/M4R units are designed to fully coordinate with downstream ESP unit of equivalent system voltage.
+ESP M1/M1R units are designed to fully coordinate with ESP units of equivalent system voltage on the same installation.
 For example the ESP 415 M2 located at the main distribution panel would coordinate effectively with the ESP 415 M1 unit typically located at sub-distribution panels.
-No additional decoupling elements such as inductors are needed to ensure ESP units achieve coordination.
+No additional de-coupling elements such as inductors are needed to ensure ESP units achieve coordination.